Ethics of climate change: Intergenerational ethics

 Global warming—the progression from cooler historical temperatures (blue) to recent warmer temperatures (red)—is being experienced disproportionately by younger generations.

 Successive generations are predicted to experience progressively greater unprecedented lifetime exposure (ULE) events such as heat waves.
 About 111 million children born in 2020 will live with unprecedented heatwave exposure in a world that warms by 3.5 °C, compared with 62 million with only 1.5 °C of warming.

-The intergenerational ethics of climate change addresses the responsibility of current generations to be environmentally conscious to and ensure the sustainable use of environmental resources can continue for future generations.
-Moral responsibility is a crucial consideration in intergenerational climate change ethics.
-This responsibility extends to various interests, including humans, animals, future people, and nature.
-The interests of the current generation must be weighed against those of future generations, balancing current needs against future aspirations.
+The intergenerational ethics of climate change refers to the responsibility of current generations to be environmentally conscious to and ensure the sustainable use of resources for future generations.
+Moral responsibility is a central consideration in intergenerational climate change ethics.
+This responsibility covers several interests: humans, animals, future people, and nature.
+The interests of the current generation must be weighed against those of future generations, balancing current needs against future needs.

-The effects of climate change are dispersed temporally and spatially.
-Ethical implications due to spatial dispersion are those discussed in the previous section on global justice: those causing the problem are not in the same physical space as those experiencing the worst of its effects.
-Temporal ethical implications mainly relate to the fact that current greenhouse gas emissions will affect future generations more than they will affect current people.
-This notion of pushing climate change impacts on future people poses epistemic difficulties, making it hard to grasp cause and effect, which could undermine motivation to respond.
-Institutional inadequacy further complicates the issue.
-Democratic political institutions have relatively short time horizons which are at odds with the timescale of global climate change.
-Politicians are concerned about voter support for the next election, on a scale of a few years, whereas climate change operates on much longer timescales of hundreds to thousands of years.
-Therefore, climate change gets put on the back burner of political agendas because it won't help politicians win the next election cycle.
+Climate change and its effects are dispersed temporally and spatially.
+Ethical implications due to spatial dispersion: those causing the problem are not in the same physical space as those experiencing the worst of its effects.
+Temporal ethical implications relate to greenhouse gas emissions affecting future generations more than they will affect the current population.
+This notion of pushing climate change impacts on future people poses epistemic difficulties, complicating a firsthand feeling of cause and effect, which could undermine motivation to respond.

+Institutional inadequacy also complicates the issue.
+Democratic political institutions have short time horizons which are at odds with the timescale of global climate change.
+Politicians are concerned about voter support for upcoming election cycles, a scale of a few years, where climate change demands longer timescales of hundreds to thousands of years.
+Quick, problematic fixes tend to be favored over long term, substantial solutions as a result.

 Economics

-Economists propose prioritizing adaptation over mitigation due to high costs associated with mitigation; however, conventional economic analyses have philosophical limitations.
-Such analyses discount future generations and prioritize human interests, failing to consider all relevant costs and benefits of climate change mitigation.
-Henry Shrue argues that the "No Harm Principle" gives us reason for acting on climate change, despite the uncertainty of future impacts.
+Economists propose prioritizing adaptation over mitigation due to high costs associated with mitigation in spite of the philosophical limitations of conventional economic analyses.
+Such analyses discount future generations, failing to consider all (future and present) relevant costs and benefits of climate change mitigation.
+Henry Shrue argues that the "no harm principle" gives us reason for acting on climate change, despite the uncertainty of future impacts.